holin034/cse15l-lab-reports/LabReport3.md

 ```

 ## `grep -n` Command:
 - The command `grep -n` is used to search for the word in a specific file.
 It is useful when the user is trying to look for a specific word in that file.
+The words will be color coded in the output.

 - The input of the command:
 ```
 [cs15lwi23aty@ieng6-203]:skill-demo1-data:246$ cd written_2/travel_guides/berlitz2